wenqianchua/MDEF/docs/term03/02-prototypingfordesign.md

 My personal learning outcome is to be able to try out different ways of creating interactive interface with coding.

 ### Blender IO

 #### Reflection

 We learned about how the concept behind blender and python and see how we can control it.
+Personally, I find it insightful because this allows me to have a deeper level of understanding on the capacity of Blender.
+Most of our class time were spent in trying out demo and understanding the concept of using Blender IO.

+I really appreciate this method of teaching in the seminar as we are able to follow through the lessons.
+I feel so guided and taken care of during the entire class time.
+If there is future possibilities, I hope there will be more classes like this.
+I sincerely enjoy my classes with Victor, as he is really patience and explain things well.
+He made sure everyone to be able to follow through his demo.

 #### Pictures and Exercises